xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 > So, I don't know how to provide a minimal example where this step takes too long to
 > execute.

 And looking at that new flamegraph we've got a lot of time spent in find.
-In fact it's the dominant time.
+It's the new dominant time.
 This feels like something I can fix.
-Going back to the code I can see instantly where the find is:
+Going back to the code, I can see instantly where the find is:

 ```
 let record = self.profile.records().iter().find(|x| {